clockworkengineer/NewtonianCosmos/readme.md

 # To Do #

-1. Make FPE more command line driven with relevant arguments and commands.
 1. Group task files into separate directory and select easier.
 1. Restructure task class so that private functions defined outside main constructor class.
 1. Use Node.js Async package to handle file name queue better.